 Along with several specialist companies, the council seeks to provide customers with the best service and value.
 As part of this, you may hear from us or one of our partners:

-- Peterborough City Council - provides governance, finance, contract management and legal services
+- Peterborough Limited (wholly owned subsidiary of Peterborough City Council) - provides contract and asset management services

 - BayWa - provides customer services, manages contractors and commercial information

-- BI Electrical - contractor completing maintenance requirements, under the instruction of Gentoo
+- BI Electrical and the Green View Group - contractors completing maintenance requirements, under the instruction of BayWa and Peterborough Limited

 Please note we are not taking on any new customers.